Typeform/embed/packages/embed/README.md

 - when user tries to leave the page
   - `open: 'exit'`
   - `openValue` specify the sensitivity threshold
   - To detect user is trying to exit the page we detect upwards mouse movement in top part of the website.
 The threshold defines height of this area.
-Usefull when you have navigation in top part of your website and mouse movement in that area does not necessarily indicate exit intent.
+Useful when you have navigation in top part of your website and mouse movement in that area does not necessarily indicate exit intent.
 - when a user scrolls the page
   - `open: 'scroll'`
   - `openValue` percentage of page scrolled (0 - 100) to open the form